 Nobody gets married with the intent to divorce, but even with the best of intentions divorce can happen.
 When the unfortunate prospect of divorce arises, it is important to know your rights and understand the law and the marriage dissolution process in Arizona.
-As experienced Jensen Family Law divorce lawyers in Arizona, we help make this process as quick and painless as possible.
+As experienced Jensen Family Law divorce attorneys in Arizona, we help make this process as quick and painless as possible.
 Our goal is to not create a war between both parties, but we understand that at times an opposing party may be confrontational, hiding assets, abusive, and otherwise unwilling to accommodate an amicable divorce.
 We are not afraid of a fight and have been providing the best results for our clients for over two decades.
 We have an expert team of divorce lawyers in Arizona.
-We also have a great team of female divorce attorneys in AZ.
+We also have a great team of a female divorce attorneys in AZ.

 There are three major issues that need to be resolved in a typical Arizona divorce matter;